lquidfire/postallow/README.md

 You can also choose how to handle malformed or invalid CIDR ranges that appear in the mailers' SPF records (which happens more often than it should).
 The options are:

 * **remove** - the default action, it removes the invalid CIDR range so it doesn't appear in the allowlist.
 * **keep** - this keeps the invalid CIDR range in the allowlist.
 Postfix will log a warning about ```non-null host address bits```, suggest the closest valid range with a matching prefix length, and harmlessly ignore the rule.
-Useful only if you want to see which mailers are less than careful about their SPF records (cough, cough, *Microsoft*, cough, cough).
+Useful only if you want to see which mailers are less than careful about their SPF records.
 * **fix** - this option will change the invalid CIDR to the closest valid range (the same one suggested by Postfix, in fact) and include the corrected CIDR range in the allowlist.

 Other options in ```postallow.conf``` include changing the filenames for your allowlist & blocklist, Postfix path, SPF-Tools path, and whether or not to automatically reload Postfix after you've generated a new list.